 - Preheat oven to 350F.

-- Season your flank steak with salt and pepper, or an all purpose seasoning of your choice, cut in to large pieces if needed to fit in the pot.
+- Season your flank steak with salt and pepper, or try Big Daddy’s Man Sprinkles Kit and Kaboodle All Purpose Seasoning, cut in to large pieces if needed to fit in the pot.

 - Heat your oil in a large dutch oven over medium high heat.

 - Sear both sides of the steak until browned, working in batches if needed, and set aside.

 - Reduce heat to medium and add onions and peppers to cook, stirring often.
 This is where I like to add the sazón seasoning.
 Cook until soft and beginning to caramelize.
 Then add the garlic and cook until fragrant.